mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 pip uninstall te topi hccl -y
 ```

-Run the following command to install the .whl packages if the Ascend AI package has been installed in default path.
+Run the following command to install the .whl packages in the default path.
 If the installation path is not the default path, you need to replace the path in the command with the installation path.

 ```bash
 pip install /usr/local/Ascend/ascend-toolkit/latest/fwkacllib/lib64/topi-*-py3-none-any.whl